lnxx-56/qmk_firmware/keyboards/lily58/keymaps/lnxx-56/README.md

 The json file was converted to .c file with json2c, and than simply copied the keymaps variable to the keymap.c file.
 (That is why it looks odd.)

 ## OLED Features
 My main goal was to set up RAW-HID, and send realtime messaged from the PC to the keyboard.
-The current implementation uses the left (main) side of the keyboard as a CPU monitor graph and the right (slave) one is a volume level graph.
+The current implementation uses the master side to display CPU/RAM/VOL statuses coming from the pc, and the slave side just showing an animation [https://github.com/marekpiechut/qmk-animations/tree/master](Link to animation)

 ### Future improvements
 - That would be good to have multiple screens and switch back and forth from the pc side or creating some hotkeys